JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 9. Once collection is stopped you will see a plot or plots of the completed data collection and the name of the .html file the raw data has been backed up to.
-10. Should you accidentally clear the output of the collection results cell, rerunning it will regenerate the display.
+10. Should you accidentally clear the output of a completed collection cell, rerunning it will regenerate the display as long as you have not moved the raw data backup file.

 ### Displaying data